 He is not here; but has risen!
 Remember how He spoke to you, when He was still in Galilee, saying, The Son of Man must be delivered into the hands of sinful men, and be crucified, and on the third day rise again.

-The gospels each tell the story of Jesus.
+The gospels each tell the story of our Lord Jesus Christ.
 However, they do it in a different way.

 This scripture echoes our original verse from Mark 16:6.
 Here the women are reminded of Jesus’ own words.